aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 /// </summary>
 /// <remarks>
 /// The specified theme color is a reference to one of the predefined theme colors, located in the
-/// document's Theme part, which enables color information to be set centrally in the document.
+/// document's Theme part, which allows color information to be set centrally in the document.
 /// </remarks>
 public enum ThemeColor
 {{< /highlight >}}